hashgraph/hedera-block-node/server/docs/design/bidi-producer-consumers-streaming.md

 1) Consumers must be able to dynamically subscribe and unsubscribe from the live stream of BlockItems emitted by the producer.
 When a consumer subscribes to the stream, they will begin receiving BlockItems at the start of the next Block.
-    BlockItems transiting before the next Block will be discarded and not sent to the downstream consumer.
+    BlockItems transiting before the start of the next Block will not be sent to that downstream consumer.
 2) Correct, in-order streaming delivery of BlockItems from a producer to all registered consumers.
 3) Minimize latency between the producer and consumers.
 4) Minimize CPU resources consumed by the producer and consumers.